 Fall-planted bulbs produce hardy, easy-to-grow spring flowers that thrive in both sun or part shade.
 As an added bonus, bulbs multiply rapidly, and just 2 to 3 years after planting, you’ll have at least double what you started with, making them reliable workhorses in the early spring garden.

 There are two different methods for growing these cheerful spring bloomers, depending on whether you simply want to add color to your spring landscape or harvest them in abundance as cut flowers.
 No matter how you plant them, be sure to pick a spot that gets at least partial sun and doesn’t have standing water, since really wet soils will encourage bulbs to rot.

 In the garden, narcissus make the most impact when planted en masse.
 For a dazzling display, I recommend ditching the bulb planter and instead planting clumps of at least 10 to 20 bulbs.
-Simply dig out a generous circle of soil, 6 to 8 inches (20 to 25 cm) deep, mix in a little bulb fertilizer and compost, then plant your bulbs at a depth 3 to 4 times the bulb’s height, and as far apart as they are wide.
+Simply dig out a generous circle of soil, 6 to 8 inches (20 to 25 cm) deep, mix in a little bulb fertilizer and compost, then plant your bulbs at a depth two times the bulb’s height, and as far apart as they are wide.
 Once your bulbs are securely in place, water deeply and then refill the hole with the soil you removed earlier.
 Add a few inches of well-rotted compost on top to act as a mulch.
 Be sure to insert some type of stake so you remember where you planted them.
 If your intention is to grow narcissus solely for cutting, then you can follow this same method but plant the bulbs in long rows.

 In the spring, harvest blooms that haven’t fully opened.
 If you pick when the buds are fully colored but still slightly nodding (known as the “gooseneck” stage), you can expect a solid week of vase life.
 Wear gloves when harvesting narcissus, as they ooze a slimy sap that can cause skin irritation.